lgrimsley/resume/README.md

 Create a .json file with your resume data using this format.

-*Tip: Copy/paste your resume along with the following format, it does a good job of filling in most details.*
+*Tip: Copy/paste your resume along with the following format into ChatGPT, it does a good job of filling in most details.*

 ```JSON
 {